-Everyone has the right to roam Finland’s forests and countryside freely, no matter who owns the land, thanks to a legal concept, unique to the Nordic countries, known as Everyman’s Right.
+Everyone has the right to roam Finland’s forests and countryside freely, no matter who owns the land, thanks to a legal concept, unique to the Nordic countries, known as every person’s right.

-“The legal concept of Everyman’s Right has developed over many generations,” explains legal expert Anne Rautiainen from the Outdoors Association of Finland.
+“The legal concept [of every person’s right] has developed over many generations,” explains legal expert Anne Rautiainen from the Outdoors Association of Finland.
 “It’s not enshrined in any single law, though its scope is well defined in many pieces of legislation on different issues.

-“The fundamental idea behind Everyman’s Right is to enable everyone to freely enjoy outdoor activities that have always been popular in Finland, like walking and skiing in the forest, boating, swimming, and picking mushrooms and berries.”
+“The fundamental idea behind [every person’s right] is to enable everyone to freely enjoy outdoor activities that have always been popular in Finland, like walking and skiing in the forest, boating, swimming, and picking mushrooms and berries.”

 With rights come responsibilities

-“Everyman’s Right give everyone access to about 90 percent of the land, making Finland a truly free country,” says environment minister Ville Niinistö.
+Every person’s right “gives everyone access to about 90 percent of the land, making Finland a truly free country,” says Ville Niinistö, who was environment minister at the time of writing.
 “We must cherish this fine Finnish legal tradition, but of course we also have to behave responsibly when using these rights.
 It’s important for everyone to learn how they work, including new generations of urban children, as well as immigrants and tourists who may not be used to such rights.”

-On some issues, the legal definitions related to Everyman’s Right are purposefully unclear.
+On some issues, the legal definitions related to every person’s right are purposefully unclear.
 Hikers can freely camp out “temporarily” in unprotected natural areas.
 On someone else’s land you may not cause “unreasonable disturbance” or “significant damage.”

-Anne Rautiainen recently led a team of experts commissioned to compile a weighty official handbook explaining the scope of Everyman’s Right in exhaustive detail.
+Rautiainen recently led a team of experts commissioned to compile a weighty official handbook explaining the scope of every person’s right in exhaustive detail.
 “We hope this new handbook will clarify issues and prevent possible conflicts.
 But compiling it was much more complicated than we’d expected.
 We had to consult many lawyers; national and local authorities; and organisations including nature conservationists and landowners’ interest groups,” she says.

 Unique Nordic cultural heritage

-The thinking behind Everyman’s Right means that across Finland outdoor recreational activities are essentially allowed wherever they are not specifically prohibited – whereas in most countries they are prohibited wherever they are not explicitly allowed.
+The thinking behind every person’s right means that, across Finland, outdoor recreational activities are essentially allowed wherever they are not specifically prohibited – whereas in most countries they are prohibited wherever they are not explicitly allowed.

-Finland’s Everyman’s Right and similar rights enjoyed in Norway and Sweden are so unique globally that they have been suggested for inclusion in UNESCO’s World Intangible Cultural Heritage List.
-This eclectic list includes such cultural treasures as French cuisine, Argentinean tango and traditional Persian carpet-weaving.
+Finland’s every person’s right and similar rights enjoyed in Norway and Sweden are so unique globally that they have been suggested for inclusion in Unesco’s World Intangible Cultural Heritage List.
+This eclectic list includes such cultural treasures as Finnish sauna culture, French cuisine, Argentinean tango and traditional Persian carpet-weaving.

-“Here in Finland we sometimes take Everyman’s Right for granted,” says Rautiainen.
+“Here in Finland we sometimes take [every person’s right] for granted,” says Rautiainen.
 “This international publicity could increase our appreciation of these freedoms.
 It could also help tourists realise what wonderful opportunities they have here to get off the beaten track into the wild and freely enjoy our beautiful natural scenery.”